zsmb13/MSSQL/exercise4.md

 # Exercise 4: Report

-> :memo: Extend the provided Reporting Services project `reporting_services.sln` by modifying the project contents in place.
+> :memo: Extend the provided Reporting Services project `exercise-4\ex4_reporting_services.sln` by modifying the project contents in place.

 Create a report that summarizes from which country do our users come from.
 A table should list the number of users by country, along with the average age from the country; and a pie chart should display the number of users from the top 10 countries.